 A disadvantage of consolidation and the regional model is that some youth may be placed farther away from their home communities to receive rehabilitative programming.
 It is unclear, however, whether Virginia's current approach of providing rehabilitative programming in 21 of 24 detention facilities is realistic without substantial additional resources.
-Evidence does show, however, that youth who are released from rehabilitative programming at JDCs have the worst recidivism rates of any type of juvenile justice intervention (Chapter 2) and that only about half of JDCs report providing evidence-based programming (Chapter 6).
-Addressing these issues fully and improving rehabilitative programming at juvenile detention centers may not be possible solely through adopting additional regulations.
+Evidence does show, however, that youth who are released from rehabilitative programming at JDCs have the worst recidivism rates of any type of juvenile justice intervention (Chapter 2) and that only about half of JDCs report providing evidence-based programming at juvenile detention centers may not be possible solely through adopting additional regulations.